Hosting and bandwidth provided by MacAce.net.

 External Differences

-However, with a closer look, one will quickly notice that the iPod touch 2nd Gen has a silver front trim rather than gray.
+However, with a closer look, one quickly will notice that the iPod touch 2nd Gen has a silver front trim rather than gray.
 The iPod touch 2nd Gen also is rounded a bit more with a design reminiscent of the iPhone 3G.
-The back of both models is chromed steel, but the plastic "window" for the wi-fi antenna is oval shaped on the iPod touch 2nd Gen compared to covering the entire upper left corner on the original model, which makes visual identification easy.
+The back of both models is chromed steel, but the plastic "window" for the wi-fi antenna is oval shaped on the iPod touch 2nd Gen compared to covering the entire upper left corner on the original model, which makes visual identification between these two specific models easy (but not nearly as easy for the iPod touch 2nd Gen and subsequent models).

 One also will notice that the iPod touch 2nd Gen has external volume buttons on the left hand side of the device, a greatly welcomed addition.
-An integrated speaker and support for an external microphone via the Apple Earphones with Remote and Mic (and some third-party products as well) also has been added.
+An integrated speaker and support for an external microphone via the Apple Earphones with Remote and Mic -- and some third-party products -- also has been added.

 Although it is not readily apparent from physical inspection, the iPod touch 2nd Gen is 0.02 of an inch thicker than the original iPod touch, but the more rounded design makes it appear to be thinner.
 The iPod touch 2nd Gen is slightly lighter (0.15 ounces) than the original model as well.